-notify = {client | operator_console} overrides the default message destination.

-- On operating systems that offer an operator terminal feature, volume change messages are always sent to the operator terminal on the machine on which the Backup Server is running.
-Use client to route other Backup Server messages to the terminal session that initiated the dump database. - On operating systems (such as UNIX) that do not offer an operator terminal feature, messages are sent to the client that initiated the dump database.
-Use operator_console to route messages to the terminal on which the Backup Server is running.
+notify = {client operator_console} overrides the default message destination. • On operating systems that offer an operator terminal feature, volume change messages are always sent to the operator terminal on the machine on which the Backup Server is running.
+Use client to route other Backup Server messages to the terminal session that initiated the dump database. • On operating systems (such as UNIX) that do not offer an operator terminal feature, messages are sent to the client that initiated the dump database.
+Use operator_console to route messages to the terminal on which the Backup Server is running. with standby_access specifies that only completed transactions are to be dumped.
+The dump continues to the furthest point it can find at which a transaction has just completed and there are no other active transactions. syb_tsm is the keyword that invokes the libsyb_tsm.so module that enables communication between Backup Server and TSM. object_name is the name of the backup object on TSM server.
+Examples Example 1 Dumps the transaction log to a tape, appending it to the files on the tape, since the init option is not specified: dump transaction pubs2 to "/dev/nrmt0" Example 2 Dumps the transaction log for the mydb database, using the Backup Server REMOTE_BKP_SERVER.

-with standby_access

-specifies that only completed transactions are to be dumped.
-The dump continues to the furthest point it can find at which a transaction has just completed and there are no other active transactions.

-syb_tsm

-is the keyword that invokes the libsyb_tsm.so module that enables communication between Backup Server and TSM.

-is the name of the backup object on TSM server.

-Example 1 Dumps the transaction log to a tape, appending it to the files on the tape, since the init option is not specified:

-'''

-dump transaction pubs2

-to "/dev/nrmt0"

-'''

-Example 2 Dumps the transaction log for the mydb database, using the Backup Server REMOTE_BKP_SERVER.
 The Backup Server dumps approximately half the log to each of the two devices.
 The init option overwrites any existing files on the tape.
-The retaindays option specifies that the tapes cannot be overwritten for 14 days:
+The retaindays option specifies that the tapes cannot be overwritten for 14 days: dump transaction mydb to "/dev/nrmt4" at REMOTE_BKP_SERVER stripe on "/dev/nrmt5" at REMOTE_BKP_SERVER with init, retaindays = 14 dump tran inventory_db to dev1 with standby_access dump transaction pubs2 to "syb_tsm::demo2.2" with compression = 100

-'''

-dump transaction mydb

-to "/dev/nrmt4" at REMOTE_BKP_SERVER

-stripe on "/dev/nrmt5" at REMOTE_BKP_SERVER

-with init, retaindays = 14

-'''